AcademySoftwareFoundation/openvdb/openvdb_cmd/vdb_tool/README.md

 This tool is using CMake for build on Linux and Windows.
 The only mandatory dependency of is [OpenVDB](http://www.openvdb.org).
 Optional dependencies include NanoVDB, libpng, libjpeg, OpenEXR, and Alembic.
 To enable them use the `-DUSE_<name>=ON` flags.
 See the CMakeLists.txt for details.

 The included unit test are using Gtest.
-Add `-DBUILD_TEST=ON` to the cmake command line to build it.
+Add `-DOPENVDB_BUILD_VDB_TOOL_UNITTESTS=ON` to the cmake command line to build it.

 ## Building OpenVDB